francisldn/E-Sneakers/README.md

 ## Challenges
 #### Create Lightbox feature
 * This is my first attempt at coding a lightbox feature.
 I have referred to a [youtube tutorial](https://www.youtube.com/watch?v=d3aI1Dt0Z50) which provides ideas about different ways of closing a lightbox (ie. 'escape' key, clicking outside the lightbox).
 Through the process, I learnt how to use ``useCallback`` hook in combination with ``useEffect``

+#### Setting up Context API in NextJS
+* Incredibly useful concept which I learnt is setting up Context api in NextJS.
+This allows the state and actions to be passed to different components easily.
 #### Typescript errors
 * Also learnt about how to resolve typescript errors relating to ``useRef`` hook.
 Another instance of typescript error is different ways of typing ``event``.
 In particular, I realised that I need to denote ``React.MouseEvent`` for ``onClick`` event type, and not just ``MouseEvent``
 #### Reusable React components and refactoring